 The monitoring showed a good level of management and operation of the disposal system during the monitoring period as indicated by inspections and bacteriological sampling.
 E. coli counts were high in all Wai-iti Stream samples, including the sample taken upstream of the septic tank system.
 High faecal indicator bacteria counts are not unusual in streams which drain developed farmland.
 There was no evidence of any groundwater infiltration from the trenches/wastewater treatment system.
-The samples collected at the two coastal sites contained low enterococci counts, satisfying the Ministry for the Environment (2003) guideline levels.
+A high enterococci count was obtained at one of the Wai-iti Beach sites as a result of heavy rainfall prior to sampling.
+Historical results from the two coastal sites at this beach provide strong evidence that during dry weather conditions, the beach is suitable for recreational bathing.

 In general, the rock rip rap seawall appeared to be structurally sound, however, there was minor slumping at the top of the wall towards the southern end of the beach.
 These areas had been planted and signs had been erected to ensure pedestrians used the access ramps provided.
+Large tree trunks had been placed close to the stream mouth in order to reduce erosion of the banks.

-During the year, the Wai-iti Motor Camp demonstrated a high level of environmental performance and compliance with the resource consents.
+During the year, the Wai-iti Motor Camp Limited demonstrated a high level of environmental performance and compliance with the resource consents.
 During the year under review there were no unauthorised incidents reported in relation to the motor camp.
-No adverse environmental effects were observed as a result of the Wai-iti Beach Motor Camp wastewater system or rock revetment structure.
+No adverse environmental effects were observed as a result of the Wai-iti Beach Motor Camp Limited wastewater system or rock revetment structure.

-This report includes recommendations for the 2013-2014 year.
+This report includes recommendations for the 2014-2015 year.